mattermost/docs/source/install/install-debian-mysql.rst

   ``mysql> create database mattermost;``

-9. Grant access privileges to the user 'mmuser'.
+9. Grant access privileges to the user *mmuser*.

   ``mysql> grant all privileges on mattermost.* to 'mmuser'@'%';``